Srynetix/timekipr/README.md

 # timekipr

-A simple time-keeper app for meetings
+A simple time-keeper app for meetings.